ansible-community/antsibull-nox/docs/config-file.md

   Note that antsibull-nox does not currently supply a default config file, but this might change in the future.

+* `ruff_package: str` (default `"ruff"`):
+  The package to install for `ruff`.
+  This config file applies to all `ruff` checks but can be overridden for specific `ruff` invocations.
+  You can specify a value here to add restrictions to the `ruff` version, or to pin the version, or to install the package from a local repository.

 ### `isort` (part of the `formatters` session)

 * `run_isort: bool` (default `true`):